GieskerB/AspectCppLibrary/docs/generated_docs/core_aspect_ah.rst

 ``where`` (Pointcut)
 --------------------

-**Brief Description:** A virtual placeholder for the pointcut that is used used in the main
+**Brief Description:** A virtual placeholder for the pointcut that is used in the main advice of each aspect.

 **Detailed Description:**

-    advice of each aspect.
     This pointcut is can be overridden by derived aspects if they want to change it form the default implementation.
-    The default implementation is the default_where() pointcut.

 *In file* ``src/core/core_aspect.hh``